-John Delaney, a former House representative known for his bipartisan work and focus on artificial intelligence, became the first Democrat to say he would challenge Donald Trump for the presidency, announcing his candidacy more than a year ago.
+John Delaney, a former House representative known for his bipartisan work and focus on artificial intelligence, became the first Democrat to say he would challenge Donald Trump for the presidency, announcing his candidacy two full years ago.

 Key facts about John Delaney:

 - Born: Wood-Ridge, New Jersey

 - % of votes in line with Trump, per FiveThirtyEight: 34.4%